ericpeeters/statuo/README.md

 Container based state management

 This library borrows some ideas from the Flux architecture pattern.
-Read more about Flux here: https://facebook.github.io/flux/.

 What this library aims to solve is the complexity that comes from actions being mandatory.
 Without actions it is not possible to modify the state of the application.